3.4 Chemical Storage, Handling, and Spill Response

 Key Takeaways

-• Chemicals should be stored in labeled containers away from incompatible products, heat, and unauthorized access.
+• Chemicals are stored in labeled, capped containers away from incompatible products, heat, open flame, and unauthorized access.

-• Spill response begins with personal safety and label or SDS instructions.
+• Spill response begins with personal safety and the SDS or label instructions — protect people before cleaning the station.

-• Expired, contaminated, or unlabeled products should not be used on clients.
+• Expired, contaminated, separated, or unlabeled products are not used on clients.

-• Good chemical handling protects skin, eyes, lungs, tools, surfaces, and product integrity.
+• Good handling protects skin, eyes, lungs, tools, surfaces, and product integrity — ventilation and PPE are part of it.

 Chemical Safety Before the Service Begins

-Chemical handling is not only about dramatic spills.
-Most safety failures begin with ordinary choices: an unlabeled spray bottle, a cap left loose, a disinfectant diluted by memory, wax overheated, remover stored near heat, or product poured near the client.
-The NIC outline places chemical handling with safety procedures because these decisions can injure clients and practitioners.
+Chemical failures rarely start with a dramatic spill.
+They start with ordinary choices: an unlabeled spray bottle, a loose cap, a disinfectant diluted "by eye," wax overheated, acetone-based remover stored near heat, or product poured next to the client's face.
+NIC groups chemical handling with safety procedures because these decisions injure clients and practitioners.

-Products should be stored in clean, labeled containers with caps closed.
-They should be kept away from incompatible chemicals, direct heat, open flame, and unauthorized access.
-Food and drink do not belong in chemical storage areas.
-Products that are expired, contaminated, separated beyond normal product behavior, or missing a readable label should not be used.
+Store products in clean, labeled containers with caps closed, away from incompatible chemicals, direct heat, open flame, and unauthorized access (especially children).
+Flammable products such as acetone-based removers and many alcohols are kept away from heat and ignition sources.
+No food or drink belongs in chemical storage.
+Products that are expired, contaminated, abnormally separated, or missing a readable label are removed from service.

 Handling Rules That Show Up in Scenarios